 Here are some things to consider linking:

-This is a little bit of a web developer’s trick, but it’s easy to do and I think it shows you to be innovative.
-Here is the link that I have on my resume for my contact email.
+This is a little bit of a web developer’s trick, but it’s easy to do, and I think it shows you to be innovative.
+Here is the link that I have on my resume for my contact e-mail.

-- ?subject=this extension to the link base allows you to customize your own subject line for the draft email which will be composed by clicking the link.
+?subject=this extension to the link base allows you to customize the subject line for the draft e-mail, which is created by clicking the link.